here's what you missed at the grammys last night

 Chance the Rapper dressed appropriately.

-Joining A Tribe Called Quest on stage for a performance We the People, in honour of protesters, Busta shouted out Trump/"President Agent Orange" for "perpetuating evil in the United States," and told him that his Muslim ban had failed.
+Joining A Tribe Called Quest on stage for a performance of We the People in honor of protesters, Busta shouted out Trump/"President Agent Orange" for "perpetuating evil in the United States," and told him that his Muslim ban had failed.

 Paris Jackson used her platform for good.

 On stage to introduce a performance by The Weeknd and Daft Punk, in response to the roomful of cheers she opened: "We could really use this kind of excitement at a pipeline protest, guys! #NoDAPL!"
 Nice one, Paris.